• Skip to primary navigation

 I spent a lot of time stressing out about having my kids participate in the wedding.
 But then I realized that no one else really cared.
 What I mean by that is even the bride and groom said they didn't expect the kids to be perfect.
 Every guest I spoke to said the same thing.
 I felt some kind of pressure to not have my kids "ruin" someones big day, but it turns out there was really nothing they could do that would have done that.
 Follow these 7 Tips for Having Your Kids in a Wedding so your day will go smoother, but don't get stressed like I did.
 It will all work out, and if it doesn't go perfectly, it will make for great video.

-For more parenting posts check out:
+For more parenting tips check out:

 Practicing Independence Skills